darpa-brass/challenge-problems/ChallengeProblems/cp_05/description.md

 these pin assignments can be inferred, and how to capture the relevant information (from the perspective of finding a suitable replacement part) in the DSL.

+### Evaluation Workflow

+The Immortals team will create a REST endpoint dedicated to this scenario.
+The endpoint can receive additional information related to the challenge problem, but it's expected that most if not all of the information needed will reside in the OrientDB instance.
+Hence, the endpoint acts as a trigger to provide the DAS some context as to which aspect of its ecosystem to focus on.

+At a minimum, the DAS requires the following information as input to the challenge problem:

+  1. The DAU inventory, along with all relevant attributes of each DAU unit, needs to be known ahead of time since the resource DSL must represent this information internally in a suitable form for the resource DSL to reason about.
+  2. The DAU unit that is targeted for replacement (this needs to be known at perturbation time).
+  3. Which other components of the flight test plan (sensors, recorders, etc.) can be considered variable (i.e., replaceable) if doing so makes finding a suitable DAU possible.
+This information should be made available ahead of time.

+The Immortals DAS will first use the resource DSL to determine a suitable DAU that is equivalent or better than the replaced DAU which also minimizes purchase cost and timeline cost to configure and provision the new DAU.
+The purchase and timeline costs must be provided as attributes on the DAU in the inventory ahead of time.

+Once the replacement DAU is determined, the DAS will transfer the port configuration from the original DAU to the replacement.
+At the time of this writing, the requirements for this task are not clear.
+Part of the challenge is that we don't have the rules for which constraints must be satisfied (i.e., the requirements for the flight test, the rules of thumb the instrument engineer is following, etc.).
+Also, it's not clear which aspects of the system are fixed and which are variable.
+For example, the MDL specification currently does not include flight test requirements.
+Should the Measurements XML element be taken as the proxy for these requirements and held fixed?
+This leaves the sensors, sensor configurations and the DAUs variable.
+We need some guidance/discussion here.
+We have also requested an end-to-end sample (with sample data, perturbation input and expected outcome) we can use to evaluate our system.

+The Immortals DAS will persist information about the replacement DAU and other components as well as modified configuration information back to the OrientDB database for evaluation.